-In this day and age and constant incoming news of companies being hacked and ransomed for millions, application security testing tools should be employed by every DevOps team.
-It does pay off in the short, mid, and long term to make security testing part of the DevOps tools stack.
+Every DevOps team should employ application security testing tools in this day and age and constant incoming news of companies being hacked and ransomed for millions.
+So, it pays off to make security testing part of the DevOps tools stack in the short, mid, and long term.

-And while software development teams often move fast with the single goal to satisfy business needs and ship features, having security professionals taking care of the security issues is often an expensive and unnecessary organizational approach.
+And while software development teams often move fast with the single goal of satisfying business needs and shipping features, having security professionals take care of the security issues is often an expensive and unnecessary organizational approach.

 Let’s look into the top application security testing tools available out there and the type of vulnerabilities you can cover without needing in-house security teams or penetration testers.

 What Are Security Testing Tools?